 Segregated Funds vs RRSPs

-When you invest in an RRSP your investment has potential to grow when the market goes up.
+When you invest in an RRSP your investment has the potential to grow when the market goes up.
 However, what happens when the market goes down and the value of your investment plummets?
 Traditional investments such as RRSPs involve taking on risk, and potentially losing money, especially if they’re being diversified in products such as mutual funds.
-Why not financially protect your investments so your guaranteed a return and not a loss?
+Why not financially protect your investments so you’re guaranteed a return and not a loss?

 A segregated fund is an investment fund that combines the growth potential of a traditional mutual fund with the security and financial protection of a life insurance policy.
 Segregated funds, offered by life insurance companies and sold through a licensed agent, are individual insurance contracts that contain a diversified variety of asset mixes and offer unique features that mutual funds do not.
 Approximately 75 to 100 percent of your investment is guaranteed when your contract matures or upon death.